VOLTTRON/volttron/docs/source/developing-volttron/contributing-code.rst

     |         |         ├── csvdriver.py
     │         │         └── new_driver.py

-Or in the `__init__.py` file in a directory named after the driver in the Master Driver's interfaces directory:
+Or in the `__init__.py` file in a directory named after the driver in the Platform Driver's interfaces directory:

 ::